Analysis and history of 真

 However, Chi concludes from his research that at some stage there was a mix up between 貝 and 鼎 as the core element of 真 and that the two were used interchangeably.⁷

 As stated above, Ochiai analyzes 真 as a semantic compound.
 However, Chi and other scholars argue that 真 is a phonogram.
 In this view, the top part of 真 resembles the early form of 殄 (which looks like 𠂈) and serves as the phonetic component.
 Additionally, Chi references an analysis that suggests the bottom part of the character, which resembles 丌, is a corruption of 丁.
-In this interpretation, 丁 was added later as a second phonetic element.⁸ Other scholars consider 丌 a semantic element.⁹ It seems likely that, as with many other graphs, at some point the scribes did no longer understand what 真 represented, and as a result of that modified its shape in different ways that made sense to them, possible swapping out elements or corrupting them beyond recognition.
+In this interpretation, 丁 was added later as a second phonetic element.⁸ Other scholars consider 丌 a semantic element.⁹ It seems likely that, as with many other graphs, at some point the scribes no longer understood what 真 represented, and as a result of that modified its shape in different ways that made sense to them, possibly swapping out elements or corrupting them beyond recognition.

 Notes